trinodb/trino.io/broadcast/index.md

 ## Upcoming episodes

 <dl>
+<dt>3 Jun 2025: Trino Community Broadcast 74 - Insights from a Norse god</dt>
+<dd><a href="https://github.com/jeschkies/">Karsten Jeschkies</a>
+from Grafana Labs introduces us to the powerful, multi-tenant log management system Loki, some of the use cases, and his work on the Trino Loki connector.</dd>
-<dt>6 May 2025: Trino Community Broadcast 74 - One tool to proxy them all</dt>
+<dt>Date not yet set: Trino Community Broadcast 75 - One tool to proxy them all</dt>
 <dd><a href="https://www.linkedin.com/in/jordanzimmerman/">Jordan Zimmermann</a>,
 <a href="https://www.linkedin.com/in/pablo-arteaga-20b547101/">Pablo Arteaga</a>,
 and <a href="https://www.linkedin.com/in/cristian-osiac/">Cristian Osiac</a>
 introduce us to a new Trino subproject and its use cases with AWS and other storage systems, metastores, and query engines - aws-proxy.</dd>
-<dt>3 Jun 2025: Trino Community Broadcast 75 - Insights from a Norse god</dt>
-<dd><a href="https://github.com/jeschkies/">Karsten Jeschkies</a>
-from Grafana Labs introduces us to the powerful, multi-tenant log management system Loki, some of the use cases, and his work on the Trino Loki connector.</dd>
 </dl>

 Find [more details and other events on our calendar]({{site.url}}/community.html#events).